petre-renware/sdeven/doc_src/SDEVEN.45_OPME.md

 From this perspective the meetings has two important sessions (aka discussion pannels, sections).

-These sessions should clearly marked on meeting agenda, meaning should be clear from agenda level what is the *principal session objective*:
+These sessions should be clearly marked on meeting agenda, meaning should be clear from agenda level what is the *principal session objective*:

 * **planning** for next with **`PLAN`** _code-name_ typically used
 * **review** of what was done with **`REVW`** _code-name_ typically used